newscorp-ghfb/NewsKit/docs/scripts.md

 * `e2e:docs:ci` -> starts serve:docs and runs the cypress docs tests headlessly.

 Run Percy from main branch if you want to force the baseline images to be updated.
-Updating normally happens whenever a PR is merged to main, but occasionally it can get out of sync.
-NB Do *not* set PERCY_PARTIAL_BUILD=1 on main branch, as that is not supported (only on feature branches).
-These are the two commands to run (through yarn) after you have switched to main branch and done a git pull:
+The are the two commands to run (through yarn) after you have switched to main branch and done a git pull are shown below:

 * `test:visual:comps:local:percy` -> sets required env variables and runs the percy component tests locally.

 * `e2e:visual:docs:local:percy` -> sets required env variables and runs the percy doc site tests locally.

+Image updating normally happens whenever a PR is merged to main, but occasionally it can get out of sync.
+NB Do *not* set PERCY_PARTIAL_BUILD=1 on main branch, as that is not supported (only on feature branches).
+We use it on the pull_request workflow to bypass a full visual regression (just one dummy test is run).

 Percy support issues can be raised by emailing support@browserstack.com.